562 Parachute Squadron Royal Corps of Transport (Volunteers): Organisation and history

-When the Territorial Army (TA) was reformed in the UK, the order of battle included the 16th Airborne Division (TA), which had its divisional headquarters in Chelsea, South-West London.
-The division included a Royal Army Service Corps (RASC) column, which came into existence on 1 January, though recruiting did not open until 1 May.
+When the Territorial Army (TA) was reformed in the UK, the included the 16th Airborne Division (TA), which had its divisional headquarters in Chelsea, South-West London.
+The division included a(RASC) column, which came into existence on 1 January, though recruiting did not open until 1 May.

 The headquarters of 16th Airborne Divisional Column, RASC (TA) was initially at The Duke of York's headquarters in Chelsea; but, in 1949, it was relocated to the TA Centre at Hayes Bridge, Southall, Middlesex.
 The column comprised three companies: